ava-labs/subnet-evm/cmd/simulator/README.md

 # Load Simulator

 When building developing your own blockchain using `subnet-evm`, you may want to analyze how your fee parameterization behaves and/or how many resources your VM uses under different load patterns.
-For this reason, we developed `cmd/simulator`. `cmd/simulator` lets your drive arbitrary load across any number of [endpoints] with a user-specified `keys` directory (insecure) `timeout`, `concurrency`, `base-fee`, and `priority-fee`.
+For this reason, we developed `cmd/simulator`. `cmd/simulator` lets you drive arbitrary load across any number of [endpoints] with a user-specified `keys` directory (insecure) `timeout`, `concurrency`, `base-fee`, and `priority-fee`.

 ## Building the Load Simulator